What is Disability Disclosure?

 - To define Trinity's rights and responsibilities to students with disabilities and the College community

-All students registering with the Disability Service can download a copy of this document to read by clicking on this link
+All students applying for reasonable accommodation with the Disability Service can download a copy of the Trinity Consent to Disclose Disability Information Form.

 Please also review the clip below which discusses the document here in Trinity College Dublin: